openwebwork/pg/macros/README.md

 - `Contrib/PCC/CollegeAlgebra/FunctionBasics/FunctionTables20.pg` (warnings about PCCmacros.pl)
 - `Library/Union/setMVfunctions/system-f2.pg` (warning about uninitialized value)

+## Macros fixed:

+- `math/algebraMacros.pl` (removed all code, already in `customizeLaTeX.pl`)
+- `parsers/parserUtils.pl` (removed loadMacros call due to errors.  )
+- `contexts/contextFiniteSolutionSets.pl` (fixed warnings)
+- `contexts/contextLimitedRadicalComplex.pl` (fixed warnings)
+- `contexts/contextRationalExponent.pl` (fixed warnings)
+- `math/interpMacros.pl` (fixed warnings)
+- `math/PCCfactor.pl` (fixed warnings)
+- `math/SolveLinearEquationPCC.pl` (fixed warnings)
+- `math/SystemsOfLinearEquationsProblemPCC.pl` (fixed warnings)

 ## Todo

 - remove `BrockPhysicsMacros.pl` doesn't do anything.
 - remove `parserUtils.pl` and refactor the two problems that depend on it.
-- remove `answers/PGmiscevaluators.pl` (not used in OPL/Contrib)
-- remove `answers/PGstringevaluators.pl` (not used in OPL/Contrib)
-- remove `answers/PGtextevaluators.pl` (used in only 1 problems in OPL/Contrib)
+Seems like functionality is elsewhere.
 - remove `answers/answerDiscussion.pl` (not used in OPL/Contrib)
+- Remove `contexts/contextPeriodic.pl`.
+Labelled as deprecated.
+No problems in OPL/Contrib.
 - only place `answerUtils.pl` is used is inside `unorderedAnswer.pl` (combine?  refactor?)
 - none of the LiveGraphics is working.
 Search for `LiveGraphics*.pl`
 - What is the `fracListChecker.pl` macro?
 In a number of `Contrib/Mizzou` problems.